 "Hey Google, send me money!"
-Starting today, Google Assistant will get Google Pay integration, which will let you use Google's voice assistant to send and receive money from your contacts.
-It will start only on Android and iOS smartphones, but will also be added to smart home speakers sometime in the next several months.
+Google Assistant has Google Pay integration, which lets you use Google's voice assistant to send and receive money from your contacts.

 Those who already have Google Pay accounts will be ready to start immediately, and those who don't will be guided through the setup process the first time they ask the virtual assistant to send money.
 Google says that the money will be exchanged "almost instantaneously," though if your friends don't have Google Pay accounts, they'll also need to set those up to cash out.
 They'll get an email, text or other notification telling them to set up an account (or, if they have one, that funds are ready or requested).